PgDip in Counselling & Psychotherapy; MSc, PhD. Reg.MBACP

 How I work - As a counsellor/psychotherapist I believe each client is unique and, as such, demands an individual therapeutic approach to address their problems.
-Therefore, I aim at providing a therapeutic experience that is individually tailored to you.
-This means remaining open and responsive to your unique needs which may change over the course of the therapeutic process.
-I believe you have within you the answers you seek, and I provide you with a facilitative environment for these to emerge, alongside you, in an equal, respectful partnership, and within a completely private and confidential setting.
+I aim at providing a therapeutic experience that is individually tailored to you.
+This means remaining open and responsive to your unique needs which may change over the course of therapy.
+You have within you the answers you seek; my role is to provide you with a safe environment for these to emerge, in an equal, respectful partnership, and within a completely private and confidential setting.

 I work in a gentle, empathic and non-directive manner, in which a genuine, caring, warm and non-judgmental presence is fundamental to the way I practice.
 This forms the basis for our relationship, as I listen to you with care and attention, including to those parts of you which may be difficult to talk about.
 We will work at your own pace, giving you the time, space and tools that you need to process whatever is problematic, distressing and challenging for you.